What is a thesis like?

 • Manage processes

-• Assess and develop your own actions
+• Assess and develop your own work

 Your thesis helps you demonstrate your competence and shows that you can apply your knowledge and skills in practical expert tasks.